1983 NCAA Division I men's basketball tournament: Tournament notes

 The Louisville vs. Houston semi-final was a matchup of the #1 vs. #2 team.
 The #1 ranked Houston Cougars (nicknamed Phi Slama Jama) vs. #2 the Louisville Cardinals (nicknamed "The Doctors of Dunk") was considered likely to produce the national champion.
 It featured two strong offensive teams that specialized in the slam dunk.
 Both teams put on a show of offense, with Houston winning out over Louisville 94–81.
-This would have been the biggest game of the tournament had it not been eclipsed by the North Carolina State win over Houston in the championship game.

 Another historically significant game in this tournament was the Mideast Regional final between Kentucky and Louisville, in-state rivals that had not played one another in basketball since the 1959 NCAA tournament, and had not played in the regular season since 1922.
 After regulation time ended with Kentucky tying the game at the buzzer, Louisville dominated the overtime to advance to the Final Four.
 This result directly led to the start of the Battle for the Bluegrass annual basketball series between the two schools that November.

 A historically significant run in the tournament was that of Georgia, who became the last team to date to advance to the Final Four in its first-ever NCAA Tournament appearance.
 But the N.C.
 State team led by Jim Valvano became the archetype of the "Cinderella team", the underdog that many fans look to as a possible spoiler over top-ranked teams.
 This label has, since then, been applied to many programs, including Villanova in 1985, Gonzaga in 1999, George Mason in 2006, Butler in 2010 and 2011, VCU in 2011, Wichita State in 2013, Loyola Chicago in 2018, UCLA in 2021, Saint Peter's in 2022, Florida Atlantic in 2023, and N.C.
 State in 2024.
 Not only did N.C.
 State beat Houston to win the championship, but they also beat #1 seeded Virginia on their way to the Final Four.
 The Wolfpack did not assure themselves of a tournament bid until they upset Virginia in the championship game of the ACC tournament.
 North Carolina State became the first team in tournament history to win six games en route to the title (the tournament being 32 teams or fewer prior to 1979, and all champions from 1979 to 1982 had first-round byes).

 Christopher Cross' "All Right" accompanied the highlight montage at the end of CBS' broadcast of the championship game.